groupon/ansible-silo/README.md

 ### Updating

-It is important to understand, that by updating silo you do not automatically switch the Ansible version.
-Ansible is stored in the docker volume `silo.$(whoami)`.
+It is important to understand, that by updating Silo you do not automatically switch the Ansible version.
+Ansible is stored in the Docker volume `silo.$(whoami)`.
 If you want to switch the Ansible version, you manually need to run the [switch](#--switch-switch-to-any-ansible-version).

 This also means you do not need to pull the _latest_ version of the image to run a newer version of Ansible inside.
 You can run any Ansible version in any version of the Silo image.